RihardsT/cloud_project_ansible/README.md

 ### To do:
+- [ ] MR for security role to reload sshd on after change
 - [x] Set up Gitlab runner
   - [ ] Pull request to https://github.com/DBLaci/ansible-gitlab-runner for ubuntu 17.04 support
   - [ ] Ensure /var/lib/gitlab-runner is created otherwise runner service doesn't start